An award-winning fisheries scientist leveraging innovative technologies and approaches to improve wellbeing and sustainability.

 Hi, I’m Alex.
 The things that keep me busy, challenged and fulfilled are my family and fisheries; the lives and wellbeing of communities that depend on them; and how technologies and approaches can be leveraged to ensure their sustainability.

-Since completing my PhD research on the ecology of stingrays in Belize, I was a postdoctoral fellow at the University of York, the Smithsonian Institution (Colombia, Florida and Myanmar) and WorldFish in Timor-Leste.
+Since completing my PhD research on the ecology of stingrays in Belize, I have a postdoctoral fellow at the University of York, the Smithsonian Institution (Colombia, Florida and Myanmar) and WorldFish in Timor-Leste.
 I am still with WorldFish but now based in Penang, Malaysia.

 My research concerns natural resource management with a particular focus in low-income countries and small-island developing states.
 I am interested in data and information, how it is generated, valued and trusted, and the effects of these processes on decisions in social-ecological systems.
 My work combines co-design, development and empirical testing of technologies, approaches and innovations to inform policy.
 My topical interests include fisheries management, biological diversity, introduced and endangered species, blue economy, livelihoods, and I frequently collaborate with researchers in elasmobranch ecology, coastal zone planning and habitat assessments, biogeography, statistics, and computational biology.